agregory999/ocifn-apigw-custom-authorizer/README.md

 ![API GW Authorization](images/APIGW-AuthZ.png)

-This route also requires a Header for Authroization (bearer token) to be passed.
-So the route does this as part of the request:
+This route also requires a Header for Authorization (bearer token) to be passed.
+So the route does this by concatenating "Bearer " with the actual token, then placing the header as Authorization.
+It also removes the (unnecessary) Assertion header as the backend service does not require it.

 ![API GW Header](images/APIGW-HeaderTransform.png)